AcademySoftwareFoundation/MaterialX/source/MaterialXView/README.md

 Upon launching MaterialXView, a teapot model is automatically loaded.
 To change this preview geometry, click `Load Mesh` and navigate to `/resources/Geometry` for a list of available models.

-Currently files using the  OBJ file format are  supported.
-If a file contains more than `group`, then a `Select Geometry` option is available which lists the available groups.
+Currently, files using the  OBJ file format are  supported.
+If a file contains more than one `group`, then a `Select Geometry` option is available which lists the available groups.
 One group is chosen as the current *active* group.
-To change the *active* group click on the associated geometry group label to choose from a list of available groups.
+To change the *active* group, click the `Select Geometry` list to choose from a list of available groups.

 Under `Advanced Settings` it is possible to have a wireframe overlay displayed for the active group by choosing `Outline Selected Geometry`.